SixAppeal/wpi-suite-tm-docs/md/manage_tasks.md

 * Assigned Members - Users who are assigned to working on the task

+* Category - A color can be given to a task in order to organize it further

 * History - An ordered list of all activity/ changes made to a task

 * Comments - Users can comment on any task